shafayetShafee/reveal-header/README.md

 - Another YAML option to add a logo on top-left side of each slides.
 So by using this filter, it is possible to use two logos for each slides (One by using the default [`logo`](https://quarto.org/docs/presentations/revealjs/#footer-logo) option which adds the logo on bottom-right corner and another one by using `header-logo` option provided by this filter.)

+- Provides YAML option `header-logo-link` and `footer-logo-link` to hyperlink the header logo and footer logo respectively.

 View the Demos of using this filter,

 - [`live demo 01`](https://shafayetshafee.github.io/reveal-header/example.html)